kubermatic/kubeone/docs/proposals/20210112-encryption-roviders.md

 * Sync the configuration file to all control plane nodes.
 * Restart KubeAPI on all nodes.

+Additionally, if an external KMS is used, KubeOne will detect that and add a specific file mount for the KMS unix socket file in the KubeAPI static pod spec.
+This is necessary to allow KubeAPI to communicate with the external KMS service.
 ## Tasks & effort

 * Implement the needed pre-flight checks.